 Rec sports is a ministry of Grace Presbyterian Church and open to all children PreK 4 through 5th grade as part of the West Houston Christian Sports Association.
 Every year we offer boys and girls soccer, basketball and softball/baseball.
 Parents are required to volunteer in the capacity of team parent, assistant coach or coach.
 Scroll down for more information on the parent’s volunteer positions and code of ethics.
 No late registrations will be accepted.
 For questions contact Wendy Wray, Recreational Sports Coordinator, Grace Presbyterian Church or (713)248-2670.

-- Players are responsible for providing their own age appropriate basketball for practices.
+- Players are responsible for providing their own pants, batting helmet with chin strap, bat, glove, and cleats.

-- Team Game Schedule will be available after Coaches meeting on January 8.
+- Team Game Schedule will be available March 19

 Information for Parents